From Our Magically Speaking Newsletter Archive – subscribe today!

 Cinderella’s Royal Table is one of the prime dining experiences for many while at Walt Disney World.
 It offers all three meals throughout the day and guests order off a set menu at each of these meals.
 We once again had lunch reservations at Cinderella’s Royal Table.

-The atmosphere is absolutely amazing as you are in the amazing and magical castle.
+The atmosphere is excellent as you are in a beautiful and magical castle.

-The noise level seemed high here and it might have just been the buzz from all the excitement.
+The noise level seemed high here, and it might have just been the buzz from all the excitement.
 The princesses are announced before coming out and you can barely hear anything.
-There is also a time when the kids are asked to make a wish but you couldn’t hear what was being said.
+There is also a time when the kids are asked to make a wish, but you can’t hear what is being said.
 I felt out of the three character meals we had, this was the loudest setting.

-Cinderella’s Royal Table is a 2 credit meal which some might find hard to do.
-We felt that the food, atmosphere and seeing the princesses was well worth it for us.
+Cinderella’s Royal Table is a two-credit meal that some might find hard to do.
+We felt that the food, atmosphere, and seeing the princesses were well worth it for us.